 - Franciscan Monastery – The Washington Post recently called this “the original biblical theme park” for it’s replicas of a number of important shrines in the Holy Land .
 When we visited it, our guide called it “the pregame show” for your pilgrimage.

 Ongoing events: There are a number of regular free events that happen throughout the year, such as The Millennium Stage, which features free concerts at the Kennedy Center every Friday night at 6:30p.
-And at 9:30a Saturday, The National Theater offers a free performance for kids.
+And at 9:30a Saturday, The National Theater offers a free kids performance back-stage.